On this Page...

 Public Law 103-305, section 107, amended Title 49, Section 47105, of the United States Code by requiring sponsor assurances that address preventative maintenance for project applications involving airfield pavements.
 For any project to replace or reconstruct pavement, the sponsor must provide assurance to the FAA that they have implemented an effective pavement maintenance management program.
-The amendment also provides for the submittal of reports addressing the pavement condition and the management program.
+The amendment also provides for Sponsor submittal of reports that address the condition of their pavement condition and the status of their pavement management program.

-The requirement to establish a pavement maintenance management program applies to any Sponsor who has used federal assistance to construct, reconstruct, or repair airfield pavement.
-Each grant agreement that addresses pavement rehabilitation or reconstruction contains a grant assurance that incorparates the obligation for a pavement maintenance program.
+The requirement to establish a pavement maintenance management program applies to any Sponsor who has received federal assistance to construct, reconstruct, or repair airfield pavement.
+Every grant agreement that addresses pavement rehabilitation or reconstruction contains a grant assurance that incorparates the obligation for a pavement maintenance program.

 Benefits of Pavement Maintenance

-The goal of any maintenance program is to provide a safe and operable pavement for the least possible cost.
-An effective maintenance program will provide the owner with sufficient information to allow them to assess how to obtain the greatest return for funds expended.
+The goal of any maintenance program is to provide a safe and operable pavement system at the least feasible cost.
+An effective maintenance program will provide the owner with sufficient information to allow them to assess how to obtain the greatest return for funds they expend.

 A pavement life cycle curve illustrates the useable life of a pavement by comparing pavement condition versus time.
 In the first several years of a pavements life, the deterioration in pavement condition over time is relatively low.
 However, at certain point in time, the deterioration of the pavement increases, resulting in an accelerated drop in pavement condition.

 This pavement life cycle curve demonstrates that $1 spent for preventative maintenance early in the pavement life is equivalent to $4 to $5 spent later in the pavement life.
 The intent of the maintenance program is to keep the condition of the pavement high with the least amount of expenditures.
 Timely maintenance can renew the pavement condition and prolong the life of the pavement.
 The benefit of the maintenance program is determining the optimum time to effectively apply funds.
-As seen in Figure 1, it is cheaper to apply limited funds to a pavement when the condition is relatively good rather than applying additional funds to improve the condition from a lower value.
+It is more economical to apply limited funds to a pavement when the condition is relatively fair rather than to apply a greater amount of funds to improve pavement from a very poor or failed condition.

 Pavement Maintenance Program (PMP)

-An effective pavement maintenance management program is one that details the procedures the Sponsor should follow for the purpose of assuring proper pavement maintenance, both preventative and repair.
-The program must address key elements that will permit tracking of pavement maintenance activities.
-As with all successful endeavors, the owner must be committed to providing sufficient resources if the maintenance program is to succeed.
+An effective pavement maintenance management program is one that details the procedures the Sponsor should implement to assure proper pavement maintenance.
+This includes both preventative and repair actions.
+The program must address key elements that will permit proper tracking of pavement maintenance activities.
+As with all endeavors, in order to succeed, the owner must commit to providing sufficient resources to their maintenance program.